 When asked, people often express gratitude for the many physical comforts that surround them, such as a warm house, a soft bed, or a beach to lie on.
 Others would celebrate relationships such as friends, family, and community.
 Some might note the material goods they’ve accumulated such as a nice car, a big screen TV, or perhaps a boat.

 But what about gratitude for the basics of life that God (or the universe, to the Buddhist) provides to us?
-How often do we express gratitude for the gifts of clean, plentiful water to drink, healthy air to breathe, or simple sunshine - the driving force behind
+How often do we express gratitude for the gifts of clean, plentiful water to drink, healthy air to breathe, or simple sunshine - the driving force behind all life on Earth?
+How often do we really think deeply about the food we eat?

 In Chapter 3 THN uses the concept of gratitude for the food we eat as a means of touching the Spirit within us.
 Perhaps the most ubiquitous rituals that transcend humanity involve food in some way.
 Families gather for Thanksgiving and consume a meal while, traditionally at least, expressing gratitude for all we have been given.
 Lately I suspect that Thanksgiving dinner is more a prelude to a football game than an expression of true gratitude.
 The Seder is a ritualized meal in the Jewish tradition that celebrates the Jewish people’s freedom from bondage, while at the same time, remembering their suffering while in servitude to Egypt.
 The Tea Ceremony in Japan provides a highly ritualized example from Eastern traditions.